Skip to content

 Georgian Spiced Lamb Chops with Molasses Mustard Glaze

 If you're tired of the same old meat & potatoes, then whip up this delightful dinner seasoned with spice blends from Georgia.
 We've grilled up some spiced lamb chops with Khmeli Suneli, an exotic blend of herbs and spices, and then finished them with a bold molasses-mustard glaze.
 Want more?
 We did!
-Add a side of mashed potatoes with Svaneti Salt.
+Add a side of mashed potatoes with Svaneti Seasoned Salt.
 All these bold and distinctive flavors combine wonderfully, taking comfort food to a whole new level.

 Learn more